-Our PhD faculty have developed a unique multidisciplinary curriculum that employs a wide range of traditional and cutting-edge research methodologies to address the key business issues of the day.
+Our doctoral faculty have developed a unique multidisciplinary curriculum that employs a wide range of traditional and cutting-edge research methodologies to address the key business issues of the day.

 - Three-year doctoral degree program from an AACSB-accredited business school leading to the Doctor of Business Administration degree.